prabeshgupta/python/School/Current/Day 6/readme.md

 **Telusco - Package manager, Function and Exception Handling.

-# Write a function that takes number are argument and returns true if number is even or false.
+# Write a function that takes number are argument and returns true if number is even otherwise false.

 # Write a function that takes the String as argument and returns the reverse of the string.